BobCHub/ios-Weather-App/README.md

 ## Libraries I used

-* CoreLocation   // Alamofire is an HTTP networking library written in Swift
+* CoreLocation  -  Core Location provides services for determining a device's geographic location
-* Alamofire     // SwiftyJSON makes it easy to deal with JSON data in Swift
+* Alamofire  - SwiftyJSON makes it easy to deal with JSON data in Swift
-* SwiftyJSON    // SwiftyJSON makes it easy to deal with JSON data in Swift.
+* SwiftyJSON -  SwiftyJSON makes it easy to deal with JSON data in Swift.